-ZooSCAN images of zooplankton collected with MOCNESS tows during six R/V Atlantic Explorer cruises from 2021 to 2023
+ZooSCAN images of zooplankton collected with MOCNESS tows during six R/V Atlantic Explorer cruises in the northwest Atlantic (Sargasso Sea) from 2021 to 2023

 Version: 1